 Cleaned up tail light housings and lenses, replaced foam seals, replaced missing hardware, fixed left backup light with back ground

 Service done 442 miles after engine rebuild.
 No observed leaks or other issues.

 Still getting a shimmy at highway speed, so tried rebalancing the wheels with machine at club member Orrin's house.
 All were off to different degrees, all but 1 of the steel wheels were bent and not true.
-The good one was probably the previous spare.
+The good one was probably the previous spare, move it to the front where it would do more good.
 Shimmy still isn't gone, will start saving for new alloy wheels.